minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 Server Name Indication (SNI)
 - SNI solves the problem of loading multiple SSL certificates onto one web server (to server multiple websites)
-- The server will then find the correct certificate, or return the de
+- The server will then find the correct certificate, or return the default one

+**Note** :
+- Only works for ALB &.
+NLB (newer generation), CloudFront
+- Does not work for CLB (older gen)

 ### Elastic Load Balancers - SSL Certificates